Cultural Sector Recovery Plan – Significant Support for the Activities of Science and Technology Museums

 Eric Girard, Minister of Finance and Minister responsible for the Laval region

-Finally, science and technology museums that wish to do so may, when ready, participate in the free admission on the first Sunday of the month.
+Finally, science and technology museums that wish to do so will be able to participate in the free admission initiative on the first Sunday of the month, once they are ready.

-Follow the Department on social media @MCCQuebec
+Follow theMinistry on social media@MCCQuebec

-SOURCE Office of the Minister of Culture and Communications
+SOURCE: Office of the Minister of Culture and Communications